vertragus/SolViz/README.md

 | 2005-01-01 13:05:00 |  11 |  11 |  11 |  11 |  11 |
 | 2005-01-01 14:05:00 |   9 |   9 |   9 |   9 |   8 |

 * a dataframe containing the coordinates of each module's vertices (1st vert, 2nd vert, 3rd vert, 4th vert, 1st vert to close the polyline), and the index of the building, row, position in a row it belongs to.
-The dataframe should look like this (shape: n x 7)
+Such data can be obtained from [Rhino Grasshopper](https://www.grasshopper3d.com/) opportune manipulation.
+The dataframe should look like this (shape: n x 7):

 |    |   BLDGID |   SRFID |   ROWID |   PANELID | PANELCOORDINATES                                                                                                                                                | ROOF T/F   |
 |----|----------|---------|---------|-----------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------|------------|